 The surgery is open every weekday between 8.00am and 6.30pm.

 178 Waterloo Road

-Reception staff are available to speak to you from 8.00am - 8.00pm Monday to Thursday, and Friday 8.00 - 6.30pm face to face or via the telephone and can advise you with regard to accessing services.
+Reception staff are available to speak to you from 8.00am - 6.30pm Monday to Friday face to face or via the telephone and can advise you with regard to accessing services.

 We will try and answer the telephone promptly and ensure that there are sufficient staff to do this.
 Please keep your telephone calls brief and avoid calling during the peak morning time for non-urgent matters.
 Do not give up if the number is engaged.
 This is an extremely busy line.
 Keep calling and your call will slot into the system.

 The practice was founded after the First World War by Dr Pitt Taylor who was joined by Dr Dorothy Potts in 1939.

 Dr Potts saw the practice through the war period and the difficult early days of the National Health Service in 1948.
 On her retirement in 1959 Drs John and Irene Cox were appointed and were joined by their nephew, Dr Joe Cox in 1962.Government reforms in 1966 favoured larger group practices and the partners joined colleagues at Ansdell Road.
 This union was unsuccessful and so Dr Joe Cox began a new phase of the practice with his wife Dr Barbara Cox in April 1970.
 A rapid expansion in numbers of patients followed and in 1977 Dr Krishna Gupta joined the practice.
 For 10 years the practice developed in the converted farmhouse but again Government changes were imminent and in 1986 it was decided to build our current purpose-built premises.
 Dr Mark Preskey joined the practice in 1987 and the site at 178 Waterloo Road developed.
 The Medical Centre was opened in May 1989.